CBS Building: Facade

 The facade consists of 5 ft vertical concrete piers clad with Canadian black granite, alternating with 5-foot-wide vertical bays of dark-tinted glass.
-The design of the facade was intended to "keep glass areas to a desirable minimum", according to the general contractors, while also permitting natural light from multiple angles.
+The design was intended to "keep glass areas to a desirable minimum", according to the contractors, while also permitting natural light from multiple angles.
 John Dinkeloo, one of Saarinen's associates, also believed that dark stone was better than glass at showing strength.
 At the time of the building's construction, granite was generally associated with strength, while concrete was largely considered comparatively weak.
 The combination of black-granite piers and dark glass make the CBS Building appear as a granite slab from some angles.
 The facade led to its nickname "Black Rock", though CBS cites the building's proximity to Rockefeller Center as another influence for the nickname.
 The piers are triangular, which Architectural Record said made the piers appear as a "continuous accordion pleated granite faced wall" when perceived from a certain angle.
 Architectural writer Ada Louise Huxtable characterized this effect as "trompe-l'oeil", and Dinkeloo called it an example of "op architecture".

 The sides of the piers extend outward 45 degrees from the building line, thereby creating a 90-degree angle at the tip of a "V".
-Each of the CBS Building's corners consists of two "V"-shaped piers, which appear as a massive load-bearing chamfer, though this effect was purely aesthetic.
-The northwest-corner pier bore no load; a section of that pier was designed to be removable so large mechanical equipment could be lifted into and out of the building.
-Unlike at other contemporary skyscrapers with load-bearing walls, where the walls on the lower stories are thicker than those on the upper stories, the piers in the CBS Building are a uniform width.
-During the construction process, CBS executives and Saarinen's team considered using synthetic granite for the facade, but CBS president William S. Paley ultimately decided to use genuine granite, since it was more durable.
+Each of the CBS Building's corners consists of two V-shaped piers, which appear as a massive load-bearing chamfer, though this effect is purely aesthetic.
+The northwest-corner pier bears no load; a section of that pier was designed to be removable so large mechanical equipment could be lifted into and out of the building.
+Unlike at other contemporary skyscrapers with load-bearing walls, where the walls on the lower stories are thicker than those on the upper stories, the piers in the CBS Building are of a uniform width.
+During the construction process, CBS executives and Saarinen's team considered using synthetic granite for the facade, but CBS chairman William S. Paley ultimately decided to use genuine granite, since it was more durable.